Peanut Butter Banana Chocolate Chip Oatmeal Bars

 Step 2: Mix Wet Ingredients

-In a large bowl, mash the banana into a paste with a fork then add the peanut butter, maple syrup and vanilla.
+In a large bowl, mash the banana into a paste with a fork or potato masher, then mix the the peanut butter, maple syrup and vanilla with the mashed banana.
 Mix until completely smooth.

 Step 3: Add Dry Ingredients